How to Recall Your Dreams Upon Waking

-Use these two simple tools to remember your dreams when you wake and improve your intuition.
+Use these two simple tools to vividly remember your dreams when you wake up.

 Dream recall strengthens your intuition, here's why-